haskell-ro/haskell-workshop/3.Typeclasses/slides.md

-% An Introduction to Haskell Typeclasses
+% An Introduction to Haskell Type Classes
 % Lucian Mogosanu
-% 02.07.2014
+% 05.07.2015

 # Haskell Types: a recap (1)